travis-ci/docs-travis-ci-com/user/job-lifecycle.md

 ## Deploying your Code

-An optional phase in the build lifecycle is deployment.
+An optional phase in the job lifecycle is deployment.
 This phase is defined by using one of our continuous deployment providers to deploy code to Heroku, Amazon, or a different supported platform.
 The deploy steps are skipped if the build is broken.